dotnet/docs/docs/csharp/how-to/compare-strings.md

 ## Reference equality and string interning

 None of the samples have used <xref:System.Object.ReferenceEquals%2A>.
 This method determines if two strings are the same object, which can lead to inconsistent results in string comparisons.
-The following example demonstrates the _string interning_ feature of C#.
 When a program declares two or more identical string variables, the compiler stores them all in the same location.
-By calling the <xref:System.Object.ReferenceEquals%2A> method, you can see that the two strings actually refer to the same object in memory.
-Use the <xref:System.String.Copy%2A?displayProperty=nameWithType> method to avoid interning.
-After the copy has been made, the two strings have different storage locations, even though they have the same value.
-Run the following sample to show that strings `a` and `b` are _interned_ meaning they share the same storage.
-The strings `a` and `c` are not.
+This is known as _string interning_.
+By calling the <xref:System.Object.ReferenceEquals%2A> method in the following example, you can see that the two strings actually refer to the same object in memory.

 :::code language="csharp" interactive="try-dotnet-method" source="../../../samples/snippets/csharp/how-to/strings/CompareStrings.cs" id="Snippet9":::